Cisco-Talos/clamav-documentation/src/faq/faq-win32.md

 In addition to the above ClamAV versions that run on Windows, Cisco offers two more endpoint security products powered in-part by ClamAV.
 These are:

 * Immunet
-    * Immunet is a malware and antivirus protection system that utilizes cloud computing to provide enhanced community-based security.
+    * Immunet is a malware and antivirus protection system that utilizes cloud computing to provide enhanced community-based security.
     * Immunet is free for non-commercial use.
     * Commercial users should consider Cisco AMP.